jace/pydocflow/docs/index.rst

   doc = MyDocument()
   wf = doc.workflow()
+  wf = doc.workflow('workflow-name')

-The :meth:`~docflow.DocumentWorkflow.apply_on` method raises :class:`~docflow.WorkflowException` if the target class already has an attribute named :attr:`workflow`.
+The :meth:`~docflow.DocumentWorkflow.apply_on` method raises :class:`~docflow.WorkflowException` if the target class already has a workflow with the same name.

 API Documentation